 Another benefit many patients seek out in their desire for a tummy tuck is eliminating upper belly stretch marks.
-Eliminating upper belly stretch marks with a tummy tuck is only achieved by a full tummy tuck.
+Eliminating these stretch marks with a tummy tuck is only achieved by a full tummy tuck.

 A mini tummy tuck can only tighten and eliminate the lower belly stretch marks because the umbilical stalk acts as a fixed pillar.
 Even though you’re tightening the lower belly and eliminating the lower belly stretch marks, it doesn’t transfer to the upper belly.